Data sheet: Konica Hexar AR 200 mm f/4

 • In 1975 Konica introduced a lineup of three lenses under the name ‘Hexar’ next to the established and respected line of ‘Hexanon’ lenses.
 These three were a Hexar 28 mm f/3.5 [data sheet] a Hexar 135 mm f/3.5 and a Hexar 200 mm f/4 lens (this lens).
 The Hexar lenses were from the onset intended for the budget-first consumer.
 Typically Hexar lenses differed from contemporary Hexanons by a combination of a) simpler optical designs; b) less compact constructions; c) smaller max apertures (in the case of the 135 and 200 mm Hexars); d) lower quality packaging.

 • While the Hexar lenses sold relatively well, they were promptly discontinued in 1978 in favour of a new lineup of budget-friendly Hexanon lenses.
-Both the Hexanon 200 mm f/3.5 and 200 mm f/4 Hexar were replaced by a 200 mm f/4 Hexanon [data sheet]
+Both the Hexanon 200 mm f/3.5 [data sheet] and 200 mm f/4 Hexar were replaced by a 200 mm f/4 Hexanon [data sheet]

 • While the Hexar lenses look like Konica lenses, established consensus is that Konica outsourced the design and manufacture of the Hexars to Tamron.